nkREPAIR/Ubuntu_Config/README.md

 # Ubuntu_Config
-My configuration and software preference for [Pop!_OS](https://pop.system76.com/).
-Pop!_OS is a Ubuntu derivative so this should work.
+My preferred configuration and software for [Pop!_OS](https://pop.system76.com/).
+Pop!_OS is a Ubuntu derivative so this should work with other distros in the Ubuntu familiy.

-This assum
+## Configurations

+## Deb Packages

+## Flatpak Packages